DanielLiu1123/httpexchange-spring-boot-starter/README.md

    If you are familiar with `Spring Cloud OpenFeign`, you will find `@EnableFeignClients` is beneficial, it reduces a lot of boilerplate code.

-2. Not support Spring web annotations
+- Not support Spring web annotations

    Native support for declarative HTTP clients is great, but it introduces a whole new set of annotations, such as `@GetExchange`, `@PostExchange`, etc. And does not support Spring web annotations, such as `@GetMapping`, `@PostMapping`, etc., which is extremely painful for users that using `Spring Cloud OpenFeign` and want to migrate to Spring 6.x.

+The main goals of this project:
+- Promote the use of `@HttpExchange` as a neutral annotation to define API interfaces.
-**The main goal of this project is providing a `Spring Cloud OpenFeign` like experience for Spring 6.x declarative HTTP clients and support Spring web annotations (`@GetMapping`, `@PostMapping`).**
+- Provide a `Spring Cloud OpenFeign` like experience for Spring 6.x declarative HTTP clients.
+- Support Spring web annotations (`@RequestMapping`, `@GetMapping`).

 ## Quick Start